Rollins College mascot, Tommy Tar, poses under the I4 exit sign for the college.

 Students can reach out to the Wellness Center if at any point stress, depression, life balance, or relationship or transition issues might get the best of them.
 The Wellness Center provides the following resources: flu vaccinations, general health checks, some prescriptions, sexual health and STI screenings, as well as counseling services.

 If your student feels they must be absent from class outside of their individual class attendance requirements, it is the student’s responsibility to talk with their faculty member to determine whether the absence is to be considered “excused” or “unexcused” as defined by the class attendance policy.
-Students can work with the Student & Family Care office to facilitate communication with faculty when they must be absent from campus for illness, hospitalization, family emergencies, or similar contingencies.
+Students can work with the Student Outreach & Resource Center Care office to facilitate communication with faculty when they must be absent from campus for illness, hospitalization, family emergencies, or similar contingencies.

 Students are responsible for all work missed from classes.